SAP/macOS-icon-generator/README.md

 # Documentation

-If you want to learn more about _Icons_ features, make sure to take a look at our [wiki](https://github.com/SAP/macOS-icon-generator/wiki) or the links below:
+To learn more about _Icons_ features, make sure to take a look at our [wiki](https://github.com/SAP/macOS-icon-generator/wiki) or the links below:

 * [Install Icons](https://github.com/SAP/macOS-icon-generator/wiki/Installation)
 * [Uninstall Icons](https://github.com/SAP/macOS-icon-generator/wiki/Uninstallation)